aveliaas/KAMI-Sales-2024/README.md

 ### Sales Performance
 - August and December saw the highest sales volumes, with revenue in August reaching Rp842M.
-- Sales declined after August and are comparitively low in the month October and November, where the revenues are below Rp600M.
+- Sales declined after August and were comparatively low in October and November, where the revenues were below Rp600M.
-- The margin throughout the year are relatively consistent ranging between 20%-23%.
+- The margins throughout the year are relatively consistent, ranging between 20%-23%.

 ### Product Performance
 - 'HP3 22KG' is the most profitable product with a high margin of 30%.
-- 'Super NB1105 5L' records the highest sales volume although it has a lower margin compared to the other top products (16%).
+- 'Super NB1105 5L' recorded the highest sales volume, however, it has a lower margin compared to the other top products (16%).
--

 ### Buyer Analysis
--
+- The top four buyers, namely, 'VIP', 'Tbk.M.Ilham', 'VVIP', and 'Tbk.Agus', spend more than the average buyer spending of Rp276M.
+- 'VIP' and 'Tbk.M.Ilham' exceeded the average buyer's spending by 141% and 139%, highlighting their value as key customers

 ## Conclusion and Recommendations
-- Sales in the month Octover and November are likely lower because only 4 types of product was sold each month.
-Hence, sales around these period can be pushed, by venturing in selling other products in these months.
+- Sales in the months of October and November are likely lower because only 4 types of products were sold during both months.
+Hence, sales around these periods can be pushed by venturing into selling more types of products.
+- The products 'HP3 22KG' and 'AZOMITE 20KG-BM' offer high profit margins, presenting a strong opportunity to boost overall profitability by increasing their sales.
+- Incentives such as rewards and discounts can be offered to the top four buyers, as their spending exceeds that of the average customer.